tate-steinour/BigBallerData/README.md

 # Jatt

 ## About
-Jatt is an interactive database utility designed to bring users the latest sports statistics.
+Jatt is an interactive database utility designed to bring users the latest basketball statistics.

 ## Data Sources
 The data used to populate our player information can be found here: